-Best Trash Cans of 2020
+Best Trash Can of 2020

 The iTouchless 13 Gallon Stainless Steel Automatic Trash Can with Odor-Absorbing Filter is unique, as it has a motion sensor opening mechanism.
-There are a few others like it on the market, but after our research, we chose this one as the best pick to join our review.
+There are a few others like it on the market, but after some research, we selected this one as the best choice to join our review.
 If you have trouble operating a traditional foot-pedal trash can, then this is an excellent and affordable option for you.
 It has a built-in carbon odor filter that will help alleviate odor over extended periods of time, and a locking feature that prevents pets and children from setting off the motion sensor and getting inside to make a mess.
 It is a nice size and should be able to find a comfortable spot in your kitchen.

 The downsides to this model include a slightly delayed sensor, so the lid opens just a second later than a foot pedal can, and the opening is smaller than the other cans with lifting lids.
-In addition, the odor-absorbing filter did not seem to make a difference in our odor tests: This can is still stinkier than the Amazon basics and simplehuman cans.
+Also, the odor-absorbing filter did not seem to make a difference in our odor tests: This model was still stinkier than the AmazonBasics and simplehuman.

 Compact and sturdy, the Umbra Grand Swing Top is simple and straightforward at a low price.
 It's easy to access and satisfying to use, making it a great college student option.
-The full plastic body makes it easy to clean, and if it gets knocked over, it's easy to throw back together.
+The full plastic body makes it easy to clean, and if it gets knocked over, it's easy to put back together.

 Why You Should Trust Us